Additivity of Variances

 variance is additive.

-traits.
-In the second data set, B contributes only 33% of the value of A to the combined trait, but the variances
+contribution of traits.
+In the second data set, B contributes only 33% of the value of A to the combined trait,

-remain additive.
-This is in part because the trait with the
+but the variances remain additive.
+This is in part because the

-greater mean value will also tend to contribute most of the
+trait with the greater mean value will also tend to contribute

-However, the variance of the combined trait is much greater
+are identical).
+However, the variance of the combined trait is

-than the sum of the contributing traits.
-(This is an extreme
+much greater than the sum of the contributing traits.
+(This is

-example: with partial correlation the effect is much less
+an extreme example: with partial correlation the effect is

 of variance is a crucial assumption of many